A mnemonic for the graded-case Golod-Shafarevich inequality

 The middle part is an exact sequence of $K$-modules and, because $K$ is a field, the $K$-dimension of the inner term is at most the sum of the $K$-dimensions of the two outer terms.
 Hence,~\eqref{eq:ineq} holds, and there are not even any cardinality restrictions.

-This concludes all that we want to say in this note, but perhaps lengthy explanatory remarks are in order.
+This concludes the main point of this note, but perhaps lengthy explanatory remarks are in order.
 As far as we know, the preceding argument, which we chanced upon in 1982, has not appeared in print before now, and we would be interested to hear from anyone who knows that it has.
 There exist proofs of~\eqref{eq:ineq} in the literature which go via~\eqref{eq:graded} without mentioning~\eqref{eq:ex} or~\eqref{eq:ex2}; see, for example, the original source~\cite{GS}, or Theorem~8.1.1.1 of~\cite{H}.
 There is a proof of a special case of~\eqref{eq:ineq}, Theorem 2.3.4(i) of~\cite{EE}, that goes via~\eqref{eq:ex}, bypassing ~\eqref{eq:graded} and~\eqref{eq:ex2}.
 There also exist proofs in the literature which have~\eqref{eq:ex},~\eqref{eq:graded}, and~\eqref{eq:ex2} in the background; see, for example, Section~3.5 of~\cite{U}.

-The remainder of this note is to be thought of as five appendices that review, for the benefit of the interested novice, some of the history of the Golod-Shafarevich $p$-group theorem, the construction of the Koszul resolution for augmented algebras~\eqref{eq:ex}, its graded version~\eqref{eq:graded}, the Hilbert series form of~\eqref{eq:ineq}, and the group-algebra analogue of the Koszul resolution.
+In what follows, with an eye toward how the material might be presented or taught as a coherent unit, we provide a digest of five topics: the Golod-Shafarevich $p$-group theorem; the construction of the Koszul resolution for augmented algebras~\eqref{eq:ex}; its graded version~\eqref{eq:graded}; the Hilbert series form of~\eqref{eq:ineq}; and, the group-algebra analogue of the Koszul resolution.

 We are grateful to Andrei Jaikin, Clas L\"ofwall, Dmitry Piontkovskii, Jan-Erik Roos, and John Wilson for their expert advice concerning the literature.